wireless-broadband-alliance/wba-openroaming-portal/docs/APIGUI.md

     - This content is specifically designed for use in the public Android Turnstile functionality.
     - Includes placeholder elements for Android-specific app setup.

+## Capport Configuration

+- **Retrieves a JSON metadata for the Captive Portal (CAPPORT) configuration.**
+    - This metadata enables admins to configure enforced messages when a user connects to a specific SSID associated with a profile on any access point.
+It ensures consistent messaging across all access points for that network.

 ## Setting

 - **Public Settings Configuration**